Sky Full of Elephants: Reception

-Sky Full of Elephants is a novel by American writer Cebo Campbell, published in 2024 by Simon & Schuster.
-It tells the story of a Black man who lives in a world in which all White people are gone.
-The book was featured in Aspen Words Literary Prize's 2025 long list.
-The book received a starred review in Publishers Weekly, which wrote that it evoked Cormac McCarthy's novel The Road and that its plot was a "stunning allegory" that would spark much discussion.
+The book received a starred review in Publishers Weekly, calling it a "captivating near-future fantasy" that evokes Cormac McCarthy's novel The Road, and maintaining that its plot is a "stunning allegory" that will spark much discussion.
 It received a more critical review in Kirkus Reviews, which described it as a "plodding" novel weighed down by its "often too-florid prose and unrealistic dialogue".